cortez24rus/3X-UI-auto-deployment/README.md

 ### Note:
 - Once the configuration is complete, the script will display all the necessary links and login information for the XUI administration panel.
-- All configurations will be able to be modified as needed due to the flexibility of the settings.
+- All configurations can be modified as needed due to the flexibility of the settings.